danmrichards/drupal-docker/README.md

 ## Summary

-The scope of this container is to provide only the A and P of LAMP in keeping with [Docker best practice](https://docs.docker.com/engine/userguide/eng-image/dockerfile_best-practices/) of one container per process.
+The scope of this container is to provide only the E(nginx) and P(hp) of LEMP in keeping with [Docker best practice](https://docs.docker.com/engine/userguide/eng-image/dockerfile_best-practices/) of one container per process.

 This container provides: